anastasiyaigonina/Portfolio_Projects/bike_share_r/README.md

 # Cyclistic Case Study: Data Analysis with R

+This project aims to provide valuable insights and recommendations for a bike-sharing company based on a thorough data analysis process.
+By following the data analysis process, including asking questions, preparing the data, processing and analyzing it, sharing the findings, and suggesting actions, we have uncovered valuable information to support business decision-making.

 This repository contains Jupyter Notebook as well as R script.

-Additionally, you can check the comprehensive notebook and explore an interactive map here https://www.kaggle.com/code/anastasiyaigonina/cyclistic-case-study-data-analysis-with-r
+Additionally, you can check the comprehensive notebook and explore an interactive map here: https://www.kaggle.com/code/anastasiyaigonina/cyclistic-case-study-data-analysis-with-r

-# About Dataset
+## About Dataset

 In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.